hellosign/hellosign-embedded-demo/README.md

 ## Setup

-1. Install dependencies and setup and the project.
+1. Install dependencies and build the project.

     ```
     $ npm run setup